cgriceld/42-dining-philosophers/README.md

 # 42-dining-philosophers

 42 Unix project.
-Solution of classical synchronization problem about [dining philosophers](https://en.wikipedia.org/wiki/Dining_philosophers_problem) where each philosopher is a thread and mutexes are used to prevent deadlocks.
+Solution of classical synchronization problem about [dining philosophers](https://en.wikipedia.org/wiki/Dining_philosophers_problem) where each philosopher is a thread and mutexes are used to prevent deadlocks.\
+The code is written in accordance with The Norm (42 coding style).

+⚠️ On slow hardware or if CPU is highly loaded during execution the perfomance may differ form expected one.\
+Also the project was written and tested on Mac OS, so the result on others OS may differ as well.

 ##  usage